WINPROG20142015/Selfie-Killer/README.md

   - Avoid normal people : Destroy selfie whores.

-•If you hit a normal person or miss a selfie-whore – MC’s [3] FPS(Speed) and [4]Battery(Health) will decrease .
+  - If you hit a normal person or miss a selfie-whore – MC’s [3] FPS(Speed) and [4]Battery(Health) will decrease .